The convergence of OT and IT has created a new problem

 It is now commonplace within major industrial plants and infrastructure to find hundreds of thousands of OT devices now connected to IT networks.

-Adding to this complexity, factors such as numerous device manufacturers, simple protocols not designed to protect against cyber-attacks, lack of software updates or patching due to minimising downtime, together with the extended age of systems, present a great challenge in effectively detecting or defending against cyber-attacks with conventional security practices.
+Adding to this complexity, factors such as numerous device manufacturers, simple protocols not designed to protect against cyber-attacks, lack of software updates or patching due to minimising downtime, the use of IT vulnerabilities to compromise OT systems, together with the extended age of OT systems, present a great challenge in effectively detecting or defending against cyber-attacks with conventional security practices.

 Even the most sophisticated OT cybersecurity providers haven’t found a way around the problem, leaving critical energy, resources, communications, water, finance, transport and defence infrastructure completely vulnerable.

-The threats to critical infrastructure are now so advanced that they require an industrial cyber security solution that combines advanced technologies, machine learning and human intelligence to protect networks against the complex range of attack scenarios they are vulnerable to.
+The threats to critical infrastructure and corporate networks are now so advanced that they require a cybersecurity solution that combines advanced technologies, machine learning and human intelligence (through a Managed SOC) to protect networks against the complex range of attack scenarios they are vulnerable to across the entire enterprise.

 This need for a comprehensive industrial network security solution led to the genesis of Sapien Cyber.